gsoules/MkDocs/digital-archive/docs/administrator/zoomable-images.md

 ---

 !!! note ""
+    **To create zoomable images**:

-    You must be able to upload files to your Digital Archive webserver to perform these steps.
+    -   You must know how to configure and use an FTP program to upload files to your Digital Archive webserver.
+        If you are not comfortable with FTP, seek help from someone who is.
+    -   Request FTP login credentials from your Digital Archive developer.
+    -   Get a copy of the [Zoomify](http://www.zoomify.com/compare.htm) desktop program to use on your Windows or Mac computer.

 ## Create tiles
 -   Choose the high resolution file you want to make zoomable.